thibaudcolas/whenwillitbedone/README.md

 > When will it be done?

+A small Tornado website, heavily inspired by http://whatthecommit.com/.

 ## License

-Source code under MIT license.

-Copyright 2014 Thibaud Colas
+Copyright (c) 2014 Thibaud Colas.
+This project and its contents are open source under the MIT license.